 However, asbestos can still be legally used in the United States in more than a dozen other products, such as:

-This ban only applies to manufacturing or distributing new products.
+This ban only applies to the manufacturing or distribution of new products.
 Structures built during the decades that predated the ban may still contain asbestos.

 If the asbestos materials in these old buildings become damaged, those fibers can still put anyone who breathes them in at risk.